 University policy prohibits BYU patrons from sending unsolicited electronic messages with materially the same content to 19 or more recipients unless the action has been approved by an appropriate authority.
 Consistent with the guidelines in the University policy, the Law School has adopted the following rules concerning unsolicited electronic messages:

-4. Any other individual who wishes to send unsolicited notices to the entire law school student body must obtain prior approval from the Dean or his designee.
+- Any other individual who wishes to send unsolicited notices to (1) the entire law school student body, or (2) to one or more law school emails for commercial purposes, must obtain prior approval from the Dean or his designee.
 Approval generally will not be given for information distributed primarily for individual or commercial purposes.
-To the extent approval is given to distribute information that a recipient might reasonably interpret as being commercial, the e-mail must also comply with the Commercial E-Mail Requirements detailed in the University Handbook.

 K. Student Discipline Procedures